 Article Translations: (Spanish)

-Treating RMS usually includes chemotherapy, surgery, and radiation.
+Treating RMS usually includes a combination of chemotherapy, surgery, and radiation.
 With early detection and timely treatment, most kids make a full recovery.

 Types of Tumors

 The two main types of RMS in kids are: